-Pringle and Blumberg (1986)suggests several aspects of the opportunity to increase performance and need to be given attention by the manager.
+Pringle and Blumberg (1986)suggest several aspects of the opportunity to increase performance and need to be given attention by the manager.
 They pointed out the managers are responsible of providing a good working environment.
 Among the measures proposed is to analyze the level of technology use in an organization, upgrade production system uses, selecting employees that could affect colleagues, mentoring system and widen the employee empowerment by giving more responsibility to employees.

 Theory of Work Performance has been occasionally used in other areas including research and development (R&D).
 Its use in accounting area is still limited partly due to difficulty to justify a research setting with capacity, willingness and opportunity.